-Co-author Marie has written stories and poetry since she was a child and once won a poetry competition and had her work published, many years ago.
+Co-author Marie Kay.
+Date: 11/05/2018 has written stories and poetry since she was a child and once won a poetry competition and had her work published, many years ago.
 However has not perused publication until Little boy Wonder.
 She finds Mr Waine to be a truly inspirational character and a great hope for other victims of these horrendous crimes and the mental health consequences suffered as a direct result.
 She is a mum of 6 children and herself very creative and has a passion for arts and crafts.
 She has degrees in phycology and Mental health. and is already working on her next book.
-Born in Liverpool, she lives in Southport with her family.

 About Paul continued.